Psy-Fer/interARTIC/README.md

 Once extracted, you should see two directories: *FLFL031920* containing a subset of data generated from a sequencing run of 10 multiplexed COVID-19 samples and *sample-barcodes* containing a csv file that maps sample names to barcodes.

-## step3: Configuring interARTIC
+## Step 3: Configuring interARTIC

 Configuration is only required if you downloaded the dataset to a custom location instead of `/data`.
 On the interARTIC web interface, click *Edit Default Input Folder* and the first two fields (1. location of your input data and 2.where your sample barcode csvs are located).
 Click `confirm` to save the settings.

-## step 4: Running InterARTIC on test dataset
+## Step 4: Running InterARTIC on test dataset

 CLick `Add Job` on the interARTIC web interface.
 Then fill the following fields.